jewettaij/superpose3d_cpp/README.md

 ### Scale transformations <-- NOT WORKING (2022-3-07)

 ***Note: The scale transformation feature described below [does not work](https://github.com/jewettaij/superpose3d/issues/3).
-Please ignore the next paragraph. -Andrew 2022-3-07.***
+Please ignore the next paragraph.
+This will get fixed soon. -Andrew 2022-3-07.***

 ~~This version has been augmented slightly to support scale transformations.
 (I.E. multiplication by scalars.
 This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)~~

 ~~Note that if you enable scale transformations (i.e. if *allow_rescale=True*), you should be wary if the function returns a negative **c** value.
 Negative **c** values correspond to inversions (reflections).
 For this reason, if you are using this function to compare the conformations of molecules, you should probably set *allow_rescale=False*.
 This will prevent matching a molecule with its stereoenantiomer.~~